-Existing Municipal Water Rights Portfolio
+Existing Water Rights Portfolio

-In order for an applicant to formulate a requested RAFN proposal, understanding of the future demand is only half the equation.
+For an applicant to formulate a RAFN proposal, understanding of the future demand is only half the equation.
 The applicant must also understand the existing supply of water available to it.
-Therefore, an evaluation or accounting of all existing municipal water right permits, licenses, decrees, and claims is needed to establish the water supply authorized on paper.
-This includes the review of water right permits and water rights designated municipal, as well as existing permits and rights with other designations that are beneficially used under the contemporary "municipal purposes" umbrella as defined in I.C. §42-2028 (6).
+Therefore, an evaluation or accounting of all existing water right permits, licenses, decrees, and claims is needed to establish the water supply authorized on paper.
+This includes the review of water right permits and water rights authorized for the applicant's municipal use, as well as the applicant's existing permits and water rights for other beneficial uses that fall under the contemporary "municipal purposes" umbrella as defined in I.C. § 42-202B(6).